kli34/Checkpoint3/README.md

 # Checkpoint3

 * Datasets: World college ranking
 * These colleges are ranked by location, national rank, quality of education, alumni employee, quality of faculty, publications, influences, citations, board impact, and patents, then it calculate a final score for ranking.
+Every column are ranking except of the score.

 * National Rank: basically order the final score for each colleges